Big banks accused of interest rate-swap fixing in U.S. class action suit

 Bankers used those positions to control the direction of the Tradeweb and collectively blocked the development of more investor friendly swaps exchanges by firms such as the CME Group, TrueEX, Javelin Capital Markets, and TeraExchange, according to the suit.

-"During the time period relevant here, Tradeweb board and governance committees… were organised specifically for the purpose of protecting the 'dealer community' from the growth of exchange trading," reads the suit.
+"During the time period relevant here, Tradeweb board and governance committees… were organized specifically for the purpose of protecting the 'dealer community' from the growth of exchange trading," reads the suit.

 Similar allegations of bank collusion in the market for another type of derivative known as credit default swaps, have been the subject of investigations by the United States Department of Justice and the European Commission, as well as a separate class action lawsuit brought by investors.